nhscc/problem-statements/2019/bdpa-elections-part-1.md

 * View a complete paginated listing of past election results
     * This includes elections created by other teams
+    * This includes all past elections
+    * This includes currently open and future elections the moderator is moderating
+    * This does not include deleted elections
 * Manage elections to determine which voters are allowed to vote in which elections
     * Only for elections created by your [API